By Erin Sirianni | January 16th, 2026

 Restaurants and Shopping

-Favorite island restaurants include Mioposto, Vivienne’s Bistro, Homegrown Sustainable Sandwich Shop, the Roanoke Inn, Yuzen Japanese Restaurant, Pagliacci Pizza, Sano Cafe, Sushi Joa, Anise Thai Cuisine, HAP’s Burgers & Taps, Pogacha, and more.
-Be sure to check out our Restaurant guide.
+Favorite island restaurants include allister, Mioposto, Vivienne’s Bistro, Homegrown Sustainable Sandwich Shop, the Roanoke Inn, Pagliacci Pizza, Sano Cafe, Sushi Joa, Anise Thai Cuisine, HAP’s Burgers & Taps, and more.
+Be sure to check out our Restaurant Guide.

 Mercer Island has three local grocery stores.
-Metropolitan Market opened during the summer of 2020 and offers a well-developed array of produce, meat, catering services, flowers, to-go items, cheeses, wines, and kitchenware.
+Metropolitan Market offers a well-developed array of produce, meat, catering services, flowers, to-go items, cheeses, wines, and kitchenware.
 Islanders also grocery shop at QFC, which has two locations – one in downtown and one on the south end – on Mercer Island.

 The island wouldn’t be complete without several coffee shops and cafes.
 You can get delicious espresso drinks and specialty teas, along with croissants, pain au chocolat, and other patisserie, at the island’s two French cafes – La Fête Pâtisserie Française and L’Experience Paris.
-Shawn’s Cafe & Bakery also serves great coffee and an array of baked goods.
-And of course Starbucks has two locations downtown and a location in the south end QFC shopping center.
+Macrina Bakery and Shawn’s Cafe & Bakery also serves great coffee and an array of baked goods.
+And of course Starbucks has a location downtown and a location in the south end QFC shopping center.

 Shopping highlights include the charming Island Books, Terra Bella, Hip Zephyr, and many others.
 Clarke & Clarke Art + Artifacts Gallery sells antiques and vintage items from around the world.